AdritaAnwar/Metalens-DL-Framework-for-Tio2-GaN-Optical-Property/README.md

 # Metalens-DL-Framework-for-Tio2-GaN-Optical-Property
-This repository contains the datasets for the study "Beyond Application-Specific Design: A Generalized Deep Learning Framework for Optical Property Prediction in TiO2/GaN Nanophotonic Metasurfaces"
+This repository contains the datasets for the study "Beyond Application-Specific Design: A Generalized Deep Learning Framework for Optical Property Prediction in TiO2/GaN Nanophotonic Metasurfaces."

 # Contents
 Datasets include phase and transmission property of Tio2 and GaN nanorods.

+# Data Availability
+Datasets are available in this repository.
+For any specific inquiries, please contact Adrita Anwar ([momoadrita@gmail.com](url)).